veringsek/poverty/README.md

 indicates that something, apparently a robbing, happened before 08-31 and cause the balance in `wallet` changed, I couldn't figure that how much were robbed, but I do know this: I had only 1.6 dollars left at that exact moment, 08-31, which is when I got to check my `wallet` after I woke up in a hospital.

-The difference between using a transaction of type `balance` and of type `transfer` is its authenticity.
+The difference between using a transaction of type `balance` and of type `transfer` is the authenticity.

 Consider the history of `wallet` before the robbing is like below.
 For simplicity, `currency` , `logtime` , and `source` are hidden, as well as `type` .